CEGRcode/scriptmanager/galaxy/wrapper/README.md

 <h1> About scriptmanager-galaxy_tools </h1>
-XML wrappers for Scriptmanager software package
+XML wrappers for Scriptmanager software package.
+The goal is to wrap all (30+) custom tools in scriptmanager so they can be published to the Galaxy ToolShed.

-The compiled jar file ScriptManager-v0.13-dev.jar is included in the file directory.
+The compiled jar file ScriptManager-v0.13-dev.jar should be included in the file directory.

 1. `Bam_statistics` tool generates Insert-size Histogram statistics